The Bay of Kotor

 Just one of the incredible views on the way to the rafting featuring Tom looking mildly displeased

 Getting out of the car in our t-shirts, we realised once again that our unwavering dedication to the world of fashion had cost us dearly.
-The mountains were quite a lot colder than the coast (by about 10 degrees) and we were freezing.
-After getting our free breakfast and getting changed into wetsuits we got in the buses and set off for the Tara river.
+The mountains were quite a lot colder than the coast (by about 10°C) and we were freezing.
+After our free breakfast and getting changed into wetsuits, we got in the buses and set off for the Tara river.

-Now, we were a little concerned when there were gaggles of small children getting ready to raft too.
-But I had made sure of the level of whitewater on the river and it had said 3 and 4.
-The rafting I had done in Costa Rica had been level 3 and was amazing so I was still excited.
+Now, we were a little concerned when gaggles of small children were also getting ready to raft too.
+But I had made sure of the level of whitewater on the river and it had said levels three and four.
+The rafting I had done in Costa Rica had been level three and that was far beyond the abilities of the children I could see.

 A quick stop at the least interesting waterfall in the world and then we finally finished.
 We just wanted to get out, get warm and get our free lunch.
 Lunch was really tasty but it was a small consolation.